sarahcec/ipsie/ipsie-v1-draft.md

 > be able to convey to the customer's IdP that I require a certain authentication level

-## Know whether Required Atuhentication Level was Met at the IdP
+## Know whether Required Authentication Level was Met at the IdP

-> know whether that authentication level was met at the IdP during a sign in
+> know whether that authentication level was met at the IdP during a sign-in

 ## Receive Notifications of Revoked Tokens